kzar/hg-check-access/README.md

 I specifically wrote the script in order to double-check which Adblock Plus repositories I had access to.
 I've avoided hard-coding the URLs though in case it's useful for other teams too.

+### Update

+If you're using this at Adblock Plus... stop!
+Wladimir has added this functionality to the Mercurial server, attempt to SSH to `hg@ssh.adblockplus.org` and the repositories you have access to will be displayed:

+    ssh hg@ssh.adblockplus.org

+    PTY allocation request failed on channel 0
+    You can access the following repositories: adblockpluschrome cms sitescripts web.adblockplus.org web.eyeo.com Connection to ssh.adblockplus.org closed.a

+Much quicker and easier!